Shower approach in the simulation of ion scattering from solids: Appendix

-As a function of $\omega_{out}$ the probability $P_{out}$ is easily evaluated: $P_{out}=1$ if $\omega_{out}$ is within the region of acceptance of the detector, otherwise $P_{out}=0$.
-One can interpret this as the operation of projection of the outgoing flux on the exit states, the set determined by the detector acceptance; the ``density of states" is here uniform.
-In general, all aspects of Eq.(\ref{YYYY}) are reproduced in the above equation.
-Particularly, the operators ${\cal T}_1$ and ${\cal T}_2$ are represented as the transformations of variables $\omega_{in}(\omega_1)$ and $\omega_{out}(\omega_2)$ with the corresponding Jacobians.
+One can interpret the integration over $\omega_{out}$ in (\ref{FFFF}) as a projection of the outgoing flux on the set $|d>$ of states determined by the detector acceptance; the ``density of states" is here uniform.
+Denoting also the ``state of beam" (the distribution over $\omega_{in}$ in the beam) as $|b>$, we can formally write Eq.(\ref{FFFF}) as

-Eqs. (\ref{YYYY}) and (\ref{FFFF}) show that the two segments of the ion trajectory, before and after the collision with the considered atom, can be treated analogously.
-The flux ${\cal T}_2^{-1}|d>$ can be represented as the result of the time-reversed evolution of the ``beam" with a uniform profile (uniform distribution of angles and energies within the detector acceptance and, also, uniform distribution of initial coordinates at the sample surface).
-This shows a way in which the integral (\ref{FFFF}) can be evaluated using the Monte-Carlo approach.
-The relations of variables $\omega_1(\omega_{in})$ and $\omega_2(\omega_{out})$ can be reconstructed by the calculation of a number of trajectories of incoming ions with the corresponding distribution of initial conditions and a number of trajectories of outgoing ions calculated in time-reversed mode (including negative energy losses).
-The densities of the two fluxes approaching the considered lattice site are represented by the factors $J_{in}\Phi_b$ and $J_{out}P_{out}$, respectively, in the integrand of (\ref{FFFF}).

-The integration itself, however, presents here a serious problem.
-First, it is difficult in practice to reconstruct in numerical form the distribution of the fluxes in the 5-dimensional section of the phase space.
-And, second, the presence of $\delta$-functions in (\ref{FFFF}) results in the need of some special procedure.
-For this reason, the standard numerical integration is practicable only in a simplified version of this approach, as performed by the computer code VEGAS, where the energy is not resolved and the scattering angle is assumed to be fixed.
-In this case the procedure is reduced to the convolution of two two-dimensional fluxes at a closed surface containing the considered atom.